Nintendo's Super NES Classic is real: What we know so far

 I only see old-school SNES ports on the console.
 Where do these controllers plug in?

-That's a good question.
-We don't see any Classic Controller ports on the front or sides, so presumably they plug into the back?
+"For an authentic appearance, the front of the system incorporates a cover that is designed to look like the original Super NES controller ports.
+The cover folds down to reveal the actual controller ports, which are the same type used by the NES Classic Edition," Nintendo tells CNET.

-How long are the cords?
-The NES Classic was so short, you had to sit right in front of the TV.
+How long are the controller cords?
+The NES Classic's cords were so short, you had to sit right in front of the TV.

-Nintendo told this reputable game journalist that the cord is 5 feet long... which is a definite improvement from the NES Classic's 3-foot controller cord.
+Nintendo says the cord is approximately 5 feet long... a definite improvement from the NES Classic's 3-foot controller cord.
 Still, that's not nearly as long as the original SNES's 8-foot cable.

 Could I use a wireless controller instead?